Graduate Student (PhD)

 University of California, Riverside

 With a background in microbiology, my graduate studies are my first extended exposure to the earth sciences.
-The interdisciplinary combination of these two subjects provides me with a remarkable opportunity to explore the ideas that motivate me most: novel biosignature development, microbial ecosystem evolution, microbial photosystem biochemistry, and many more.
+The interdisciplinary combination of these subjects provides me with an opportunity to explore ideas which greatly motivate me: novel biosignature development, microbial ecosystem evolution, microbial photosystem biochemistry, and many more.

-In terms of things that can actually be seen with the naked eye, I'm an avid reader of English literature and will always be planning my next hike.
-Unfortunately for everyone else, I am a born-and-raised Boston sports fan.
+In terms of things that can actually be seen with the naked eye, I'm an avid reader and will always be planning my next hike.
+Unfortunately for everyone else, I am a Boston sports fan.

 Geology Building 1278